lter/LTER-core-metabase/docs/backup.md

 call ./backup.bat 1> %LOG_DIRECTORY%\%LOG_FILE% 2>&1
 ```

-A file called backup.bat to actually do the backup:
+A file called backup.bat to actually do the backup

 ```batch
 :: this script uses PostgreSQL's pg_dump command to back up BLE metabase in specified folder